-Super-talented Brighton-based female vocalist and multi-instrumentalist, Woodpecker Wooliams’ new single, Gull is matchless.
-Taken from album, The Bird School of Being Human, which is out now, Gull features this special, unique musician at the height of her oddness: lyrics about domestic violence, contradictory musical accompaniment, and her ever so distinctive voice (you might be reminded of Bjork).
+Super-talented Brighton-based female vocalist and multi-instrumentalist Woodpecker Wooliams’ new single, Gull, is matchless.
+Taken from her album The Bird School of Being Human, which is out now, Gull features this special, unique musician at the height of her oddness: lyrics about domestic violence, contradictory musical accompaniment, and her ever so distinctive voice (you might be reminded of Bjork).

 The lyrics, though certainly dark, are complemented by a simple, bright harp loop, distorted, industrial drum-programming, what sounds like a bird screeching in the background and a long pause at the end – to allow you to get your head round it all.

 “I could never forget that smile you gave, that saved my wretched life that day” – without the lyrical component, this would sound like a futuristic daytime lullaby.
 The magic of Woodpecker Wooliams is that she is able to portray herself as innocuous and loveable with the use of her music and beautiful voice, yet intertwine incredibly thought-provoking and unsettling lyrics.
 Just check the album out.
 Go on I dare you.

 “What the hell are you staring at?
 Just give me my goddamn cup of tea” – she’s even telling a story in the eyes of a reflective wife beater.
 If she sounds like your cup of tea, she’ll be touring the UK from October this year.
 See dates below.

 Matt Di Salvo